 The Iranian cyber threat poses unique challenges to American security given the difficulties with properly attributing attacks, the lack of clear-cut rules with regard to response options and concerns for escalatory responses, and the thousands of vulnerable sites throughout the country and among our allies and U.S. entities abroad that make for appealing targets.
-Iran has crossed a major red line by recently launching cyber attacks intended to cause harm to Israel’s civilian populations by poisoning water systems.
-A similar attack was attempted against Oldsmar, Florida in February 2021, and while the origin of the Oldsmar attack remains unknown, it highlighted the vulnerabilities facing 151,000 municipal water treatment facilities around the U.S. The main factor preventing Iran from launching major, disruptive cyber attacks against the U.S. homeland is not necessarily lack of opportunity or ability, but the regime’s calculus as to whether the benefits of such an attack outweigh the costs it would likely incur.
+Iran has crossed a major red line by recently launching cyber attacks intended to cause harm to Israel’s civilian populations by poisoning water systems and attempting an attack on Boston Children’s Hospital.
+The main factor preventing Iran from launching major, disruptive cyber attacks against the U.S. homeland is not necessarily lack of opportunity or ability, but the regime’s calculus as to whether the benefits of such an attack outweigh the costs it would likely incur..

 To date, Iran has continually pushed the envelope in the offensive cyber realm, carrying out costly attacks against the United States and its European and Middle Eastern allies.
 Washington has mainly responded to increased Iranian regional provocations by engaging in its own cyber operations, for example, reportedly targeting an Iranian paramilitary database which enabled the regime to surveil and plan attacks against tankers passing through the Persian Gulf.

 The levers at the U.S.’s disposal to mitigate the Iranian cyber threat are less than ideal.
 The U.S. has the authority under Executive Order 13694 to sanction entities engaging in malicious cyber-enabled conduct against the U.S., and is also able to issue indictments against Iranian cyber threat actors.
 But such actions are largely symbolic in effect.